emmettgarber/phase-0/week-1/reflections.md

 rmdir- remove a directory from your current directory

-rm- remove a file from your current directory
+rm- remove a file from your current directo
 1.4 Forking and Cloning

 To create a new repository, first log into ones Github account, then look to the top right where there will be a “+” icon,